Kerrawesome/bingchilling.media/README.md

 Bing Chilling Stream uses the M3U8 streams provided by [Matt Huisman](https://www.matthuisman.nz/2017/07/new-updated-nz-iptv-files.html) for New Zealand television and radio streams, as well as the catalogue.
 The television guide is provided by [Freeview NZ](https://freeviewnz.tv/tvguide/whats-on/?st=streaming/).

-Bing Chilling News delivers a small selection of New Zealand publications, provided by [PressReader](https://www.pressreader.com/).

 ## Disclaimer

 >[!IMPORTANT]
->Bing Chilling Media serves as a proof of concept and does not host, store, or manage any media, publications, or streams.
+>Bing Chilling Media serves as a proof of concept and does not host, store, or manage any media or streams.
 The content displayed on our platform is sourced from external third-party providers and is presented for demonstration purposes only.
 >
 >We do not endorse or facilitate piracy.
 Any issues related to the content, including copyright disputes or DMCA concerns, should be directed to the appropriate providers.
 >